PeiqinZhuang/WildFish/README.md

 # Download:
-WildFish dataset can be downloaded from [[BaiduYun](https://pan.baidu.com/s/1tBO3EiWi-zHFfELsyjNbXA?pwd=01km) ] or [[Google Drive](https://drive.google.com/drive/folders/1jOZ1YIG5ThmTjjZNdYz7WBamquAxrkkm?usp=sharing)].
+WildFish dataset can be downloaded from [[BaiduYun](https://pan.baidu.com/s/1tBO3EiWi-zHFfELsyjNbXA?pwd=01km) ].
 All the setting in our paper can be found in the zip file.

 # Citing:
 Please kindly cite the following paper, if you use WildFish in your work.